Accretionz/ECS179_Project/README.md

 - Has a set amount of health at the start that increases depending on stat
 - An experience bar to keep track of the leveling system

+Monster:
+- Varying monster types spawn depending on the map
+- Different health depending on the type of monster which drops experience on death
+- Moves towards the player and does damage as it interacts with the player
+- Some monster can have skills that shoot projectiles
+- Boss Monster:
+  - Has a lot more health and does more damage
+  - Slower and just roams around the map
+  - Drops a new improved weapon that the player can pick up and use

+Gameplay:
+- Player spawns in the middle of the map
+- Timer will start to count and initial monsters will start to spawn
+- As time progresses, more monster will spawn and increases in strength
+- Player goal is to survive to a given time limit or for as long as they can
+- Player slay enemies that allow them to increase in level to increase their strength
+- If player dies then a game over sign will display
+- If player survives till the given time then a good job sign will display

+## Implementation Plan for Core Gameplay System
+- Classes
+  - PlayerController
+  - EnemyController
+  - HealthBarController
+  - ExperienceConroller
+  - UIManager
+  - AudioManager
+- ScriptableObjects
+  - Weapons
+  - Enemies
+- Prefabs
+  - Dropped experience
+  - Attack effect
+- Audio
+  - Main background music
+  - Sound FXs
+    - Attack enemies
+    - Spawn experience
+    - Level up
+- Scene hierarchy
+  - Main menu
+  - Main room

+## Reason for Game:
+We were inspired by Vampire Survivor and The Binding of Isaac.
+We chose to make a roguelike game because the predictability and replayability of roguelike games never make players feel bored.
+The boundless levels and limitless weapon combinations ensure the entertainment never runs out.
+The longer the player survives, the harder the game gets, which makes players want to keep challenging.